chakki-works/Japanese-Company-Lexicon/README.md

 The full version contains all kinds of names, including digits, one character  aliases, etc. These abnormal names will cause annotation error for NER task.
 We recommend use the JCL_medium version or JCL_slim version.

 These realease versions are easier to use than the version we used in the papaer.
 Considering the trade-off between dictionary size and searching performance, we delete zenkaku(全角) names and only perserve the hankaku(半角) names.
 For example, we delete `'株式会社ＫＡＤＯＫＡＷＡ'` but perseve `'株式会社KADOKAWA'`.
-If you deal with text with JCL, we recommend first normalize the text to hankaku format.
+If you deal with text with JCLdic, we recommend first normalize the text to hankaku format.

 ```python
 import unicodedata